shannondsilva/Veeva/README.md

 Framework Details:
-This framework is highly parameterised.
+This BDD Cucumber framework is highly parameterised.
 Apart from the general TestRunner, feature and stepDefination, below are some key modules to help understand better this framework

 Constant.java <-- This class present at \src\main\java\com\example\utils is used to store all global variables that may be needed to pass on from one stepDefination method to another.
 These variable are not only limited to String, int, Boolean, etc. but we could